venkatrn/perception/README.md

 ```
 sbpl_perception/config/roman_camera_config.yaml
 ```
+8. Build the packages, build has been tested with catkin tools ```catkin build``` command

-8. To test with real data you can download sample bag file from these links :
+9. To test with real data you can download sample bag file from these links :
 * <a href="https://drive.google.com/file/d/1X4yzLiQTnaXYLKMgNcFwvKDNLZDHyxPz/view?usp=sharing">Bag 1</a>
 * <a href="https://drive.google.com/file/d/196hBLNwqhEgh-8tK8u-tqNAjxM6xgTaY/view?usp=sharing">Bag 2</a>
 * Or if using a robot, run Realsense using :
   ```
   roslaunch realsense2_camera rs_rgbd.launch camera:=/head_camera publish_tf:=false
   ```
-9. Launch the code and RVIZ visualization using (the transforms between camera and base of robot should be being published by another node or bag file).
+10. Launch the code and RVIZ visualization using (the transforms between camera and base of robot should be being published by another node or bag file).
 The launch file is configured to use 4 cores for parallelization.
 To change this, change the number in this line - ```mpirun -n 4``` :
 ```
 roslaunch object_recognition_node roman_object_recognition_robot.launch urdf:=false
 ```
-10. The command ```rostopic pub /requested_object std_msgs/String "data: 'test'"``` needs to be run to launch the code.
+11. The command ```rostopic pub /requested_object std_msgs/String "data: 'test'"``` needs to be run to launch the code.
 This will start the algorithm once input point cloud and transform between camera and robot base has been received.
 The input point cloud, successors and output pose of crate (the crate model is published as a marker with the detected pose) can be seen in RVIZ.
 The config file for rviz that needs to be loaded is stored in ```object_recognition_node/rviz/realsense_camera_robot.rviz```.

-11. With the sample bag file and 4 cores, runtime should be ~12s for Bag 1 and ~9s for Bag 2.
+12. With the sample bag file and 4 cores, runtime should be ~12s for Bag 1 and ~9s for Bag 2.

-12. Sample RVIZ output when this config is used :
+13. Sample RVIZ output when this config is used :

 ![Image of Yaktocat](images/rviz_output.png)